esnet/esnet-smartnic-hw/examples/p4_multi_proc/README.md

-# Example Design: p4_with_extern
+# Example Design: p4_multi_proc

-The p4_with_extern example design provides the P4 source code for a simple P4 application core, RTL and c++ code for a custom user extern, and a behavioural simulation testcase.
+The p4_multi_proc example design provides the P4 source code and behavioural simulation testcases for a simple multi-processor P4 application.
+The ingress processor implements the 'p4_with_extern' example, while the egress processor implements the 'p4_only' example.
+See examples/p4_with_extern/README.md and examples/p4_only/README.md for additional details.

-This example follows a P4 design flow, but also includes custom verilog and c++ code for a user extern.
-As such, the user only provides the working P4 program file and extern code to build the custom SmartNIC hardware.

-## Functional Specification

-The p4_with_extern design is identical in function to the p4_only design (i.e. a simple table-based Layer-2 packet switch).
-However, unlike p4_only, p4_with_extern also incorporates an instantiation of the AMD (Xilinx) minimal_user_extern_example (provided with the Vivado 2023.1 software release).

-The minimal_user_extern_example extern implements a simple pass-through delay line, with a 16-cycle latency.
+Note: In addition to the source code for the ingress and egress P4 processors, this example design also includes placeholders for custom ingress and egress RTL datapath functions (smartnic_app_igr and smartnic_app_egr), to be considered for full support in a future release.
+In this release, these placeholder blocks simply implement pass-through logic.

 ## Development Flow